This is the interface for the configuration of the UI (user interface).

 few screens, the overhead of setting up and learning this technology might be too high.
 However, we have a

-strong focus on making your live easy.
+strong focus on making your life easy.
 So also many things are much faster to implement.
+The choice is up to you: